josephrhobbs/personal-website/source/projects/independent/carlo.md

 ## What's in a Name?

-The Carlo Language is named for Carlo Acutis, a Catholic web developer born in 1991.
-He was both an extraordinarily generous and sensitive young man as well as a highly proficient computer programmer.
+The Carlo Language is named for St. Carlo Acutis, a young man born in Italy in 1991.
+He was both an extraordinarily generous and sensitive young man as well as a highly gifted computer programmer.
 He passed away at the age of 15 from leukemia and was buried in Assisi, Italy.

-Acutis was beatified by Pope Francis in 2020 and is celebrated and venerated among Catholics as a patron of computer programmers.
+Acutis was beatified by Pope Francis in 2020, and canonized by Pope Leo XIV in 2025.
+He is celebrated and venerated among Catholics as a patron of computer programmers.

-You may read more about Acutis on [his Wikipedia page](https://en.wikipedia.org/wiki/Carlo_Acutis).
+I invite you to learn more about Acutis on [his Wikipedia page](https://en.wikipedia.org/wiki/Carlo_Acutis).

 ## Source Code